The Singleton

 ---

 They talked for three hours.
-Jeff did not plan for three hours.
-He had planned for twenty minutes and a polite exit.
-The conversation did not permit that plan.
-The Elder did not hurry and did not speak a sentence that was not an image Jeff had to stop and turn over.
+Jeff had planned for twenty minutes and a polite exit.
+The conversation did not permit the plan.
+The Elder did not hurry, and did not say a sentence that was not an image Jeff had to stop and turn over.

 ---